ocaml/opam/doc/pages/Upgrade_guide.md

   must now apply with `patch -p1` and use unified, rather than context, diffs.

-- `opam switch export/import` format has been changed (but files in the 1.2 format can still be read)
+- `opam switch export/import` format has been changed (but files in the 1.2 format can still be read).

 - __the conversion from the 1.2 format is done internally and automatic, both for repositories and when pinning.__ Be careful, however, not to submit 2.0